acypher/StreamRateHub-bced659/DEPLOYMENT.md

-# StreamRateHub Deployment Guide
+# CineCite Deployment Guide

 ## Quick Start - Free Deployment (Recommended)

-This guide will help you deploy StreamRateHub to production using free services.
+This guide will help you deploy CineCite to production using free services.

 ### Prerequisites
 - ✅ GitHub account (you have this)